pinbo/junli-blog/content/apps/2021-02-03-make-bam-files-with-bwa-and-samtools.md

 - chromium based browsers (Google Chrome and new Microsoft Edge): go to URL [chrome://flags/](chrome://flags/), search `WebAssembly SIMD support`, and select "Enabled";

 - Firefox: go to URL [about:config](about:config), search `javascript.options.wasm_simd`, then choose `true`;

+- Other browers do not seem to support this yet.